JuliaML/StochasticOptimization.jl/README.md

     false
 end)

-# The MasterLearner has a bunch of specialized sub-learners.
+# The MetaLearner has a bunch of specialized sub-learners.
-learner = MasterLearner(
+learner = MetaLearner(
     strat,
     MaxIter(5000),
     θ_converge